Inochi2D/numem/README.md

 Using `nogc_new` you can instantiate types on the heap, and `nogc_delete` can destruct and free types.

+## Hooksets

+Numem works on a concept of hooksets, all core functionality of numem is built on a small series of internal hook functions.
+without said functions numem will not link, as a recommendation you can start with `numem:hookset-libc` to get going, if you have special requirements for your target platform you can implement your own hookset by implementing the functions in `numem.core.hooks` in a seperate package and adding it as a dependency.

 ## Using Classes

 ```d